Global UTM Association

 - Each Full Member must pay a yearly membership fee.
 The membership fee will be limited to

 a.
-1,500 CHF per Full Member with annual revenue inferior to 2 million CHF
+2000 CHF per Full Member with annual revenue under 2 million CHF and fewer than 10 full-time equivalent employees.

 b.
-3,000 CHF per Full Member with annual revenue superior to 2 million CHF
+3500 CHF per Full Member with annual revenue under 10 million CHF and fewer than 50 full-time equivalent employees.

 - Each Associate Member must pay a yearly membership fee.
 The membership fee will be limited to 150 CHF.